As the New Zealand film industry has evolved, definitions of

 Taste, Wild Horses and Goodbye Pork Pie.

-In defining what constitutes a "New Zealand film" we have been
+In defining what constitutes a "New Zealand film" I have been

 guided by the description in the Film Commission Act of 1978